Lethja/Newth/DJGPP/README.md

 `CWSDPMI.EXE` can be placed in the same directory as the an EXE to make it start.
 Several DJGPP binaries in the same directory can make use of the same `CWSDPMI.EXE` which can save some disk space.

-Assuming that you're in the same directory as `TH.EXE` and that `cwsdpmi.svp` has been installed in it's default directory you can run the following to copy the executable.

 ```
 COPY %DOSDIR%\PROGS\CWSDPMI\CWSDPMI.EXE .
 ```

 #### Method 2: Include Cwsdpmi inside binaries

-Cwsdpmi can be baked into TH.EXE so that no external EXE file is needed to start the program.
+`CWSDPMI.EXE` can be baked into `DL.EXE` and `TH.EXE` so that no external files are needed to start the program.
-This can be a much cleaner alternative especially for executables that are intended for portable use.
+This is much more ideal for executables that are intended for portable use.

-Assuming that you're in the same directory as `DL.EXE` and `TH.EXE` and that `cwsdpmi.svp` has been installed in it's default directory you can run the following to copy the executable.

 ```
 COPY %DOSDIR%\PROGS\CWSDPMI\CWSDSTUB.EXE .